Cybersecurity Ghostwriting Services

 LinkedIn is where cybersecurity professionals get found by recruiters, clients, and conference organizers.
 A profile that lists certifications and job titles is invisible.
 There are thousands of profiles that say “CISSP, CISM, 15 years experience.”
 Nobody remembers those.
 A profile that tells a professional story — what problems you solve, what approach you take, what results you’ve delivered — stands out because most people in cybersecurity don’t bother to tell theirs.

 A ghostwriter can craft a LinkedIn profile that positions your expertise effectively and maintain your presence with regular posts and articles that keep your network engaged and your profile visible.
 Consistent LinkedIn activity signals to the algorithm that your profile is active, which means it shows up more often in searches.
 Sporadic posting once every three months does nothing.
+For more on information security, see Richard’s interview with Norman Kromberg.

 Writing Coaching